Instamojo/instamojo-php-api-wrapper/README.md

   * `redirect_url`: set this to a thank-you page on your site.
 Buyers will be redirected here after successful payment.
   * `webhook`: set this to a URL that can accept POST requests made by Instamojo server after successful payment.
   * `allow_repeated_payments`: To disallow multiple successful payments on a Payment Request pass `false` for this field.
 If this is set to `false` then the link is not accessible publicly after first successful payment, though you can still access it using API(default value: `true`).
-  * `partner_fee_type` : Allows you to receive a cut from from payments you facilitate.
+  * `partner_fee_type` : Allows you to receive a cut from the payments you facilitate.
 For fixed fee set this to `fixed`, or for percentage fee set it to `percent`.
-  * `partner_fee` : This describes the fee that you would collect.
+  * `partner_fee` : This is a double data type key which describes the fee that you would collect.
 It can be either a fixed amount, or a percentage of the original amount, depending on the value of `partner_fee_type`.
   * `mark_fulfilled` : Flag to determine if you want to put the payment on hold until you explicitly fulfil it.
 If `mark_fulfilled` is `True` the payment will be paid out to the merchant.
 If `mark_fulfilled` is `False`, then the payment will be put on hold until you explicitly fulfil the payment.
 See Fulfil a Payment below on how to fulfil a payment.
   * `expires_at` : Time after which the payment request will be expired in UTC timestamp.
 Max value is 600 seconds.
 Default is Null.